Patrick-Nydegger/Cracks_in_concrete/🔬 Experiment Journal.md

 #### Selected Techniques & Justification:
 ##### Geometric Transformations (Simulating Physical Variations):

 **RandomResizedCrop(size=224, scale=(0.8, 1.0)):** This is a powerful, compound transformation that addresses two key challenges simultaneously.
-By randomly cropping a region of the image (between 80% and 100% of the original area) and resizing it back to 224x224, it effectively simulates:
+By randomly cropping a region of the image (between 80% and 100% of the original area) and resizing it to 224x224, it effectively simulates:

 - **Zooming:** Simulates variations in the distance between the camera and the concrete surface.
 - **Shifting (Translation):** Since the crop is randomly positioned, it ensures that cracks are not always centered, forcing the model to detect them anywhere in the frame.
+- **Preparation for Selected Model**: As will be evaluated later in the report, our chosen network requires an image resolution of 224x224.
+The excess pixels of the current resolution of 227x227 are not simply cropped, but rather the entire image is converted and scaled to the required size.

 **RandomHorizontalFlip & RandomVerticalFlip (p=0.5):** A crack's classification is independent of its orientation.
 These flips teach the model this fundamental invariance.